Six types of payment fraud—and how businesses can prevent them

 How to prevent it:

-Skimming can be difficult to detect, since the skimming devices are often small and inconspicuous—but it’s not impossible.
+Skimming can be difficult to detect, since the skimming devices are often small and inconspicuous.
+But it is possible to stop these attacks.
 There are signs that can indicate the presence of a skimming device, such as loose or damaged card readers, unusual or extra devices attached to the payment terminal, or devices that look different from other payment terminals in the area.

 To protect against skimming, be cautious when using payment terminals and ATMs, and inspect the device for any signs of tampering.
 Covering the keypad when entering a PIN can also help protect against camera-based skimming.

-Regularly monitor bank and credit card statements for any suspicious transactions and report any suspected skimming to the bank or payment card issuer as soon as possible.
+Monitor bank and credit card statements regularly for any suspicious transactions and report any suspected skimming to the bank or payment card issuer as soon as possible.

 Paying with digital wallets or EMV chip–enabled cards can also protect against skimming, as this technology is more secure than magnetic stripe cards.
 Making sure your business is set up to accept these secure payment methods is a powerful safeguard against skimming.